mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 `SKP-`

 `SKP-`.
-This is ann easy to hit stroke with only the left hand.
+This is an easy to hit stroke with only the left hand.
 This makes it a good candidate for starting phrases, like `SKPU` for "and you".

 ### 6. a